corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/app-upgrade-notes.md

 ext.quasar_version = '0.7.12_r3'
 ```

-You also need a add `corda-dependencies` to the list of repositories to make the custom built version of Quasar available:
+You also need to add `corda-dependencies` to your list of repositories to make the custom-built version of Quasar available.

 ```groovy
 repositories {